 I’ve seen many people get frustrated with Ubuntu’s new direction in terms of its user experience, its recently worsening speediness, and its mixed-bag Unity interface.
-I’m one of them!
-When I first tried Ubuntu back in 2009 (version 8.04 LTS), it ran like a dream on my shoddy 1.6GHz, 1GB DDR2 RAM, Windows Vista laptop.
-I loved GNU/Linux’s ease of use, efficiency, and its immunity to common viruses, worms, and rootkits.
+I was one of them!
+When I first tried Ubuntu back in 2008 (version 8.04 LTS), it ran like a dream on my shoddy 1.6GHz, 1GB DDR2 RAM, Windows Vista laptop.
+I loved GNU/Linux’s ease of use, efficiency, and its immunity to virtually all known malware.
 With each release, Ubuntu seemed to get better and better, with a slicker interface, better driver support, bugfixes, and a more diverse package repository every time.

-When version 10.04 LTS was released, that’s when the s*** hit the fan for me.
-I initially liked its “new-and-improved” GNOME theme and I was enthusiastic about the new Linux kernel release.
-Later on, problems began to cropped up.
-My wireless drivers became broken and unstable, the 2D/3D acceleration graphics drivers were worsening (Intel GMA 965 on-board chipset), the interface was getting increasingly sluggish, boot times were gradually lengthening, and despite my constant config file tweaking and fine tuning, my frail laptop eventually sank into a dependency hell.
+When version 10.04 LTS was released, that’s when the shit hit the fan for me.
+I liked its new “Ambience” theme and I was enthusiastic about the improved Linux kernel release.
+Later on, problems started cropping up.
+My wireless drivers broke down unexpectedly, 2D/3D acceleration performance was worsening on my integrated Intel GMA 965, the interface was getting increasingly sluggish, boot times were gradually lengthening, and despite my constant config file tweaking and fine tuning, my frail laptop eventually sank into a dependency hell.
 I tried out Kubuntu instead for a while, but I didn’t like KDE, so I wiped it soon after.
-I tried Xubuntu, and while it helped speed up my machine a little, I couldn’t seem to get used to Xfce and its little quirks either, so that distro was out the window as well.
+I tried Xubuntu, and while it helped speed up my machine a little, I couldn’t seem to get used to Xfce and its little quirks either, so that distribution was out the window as well.

-Ubuntu version 10.10, however, was a far better performer on my laptop than 10.04, and with advanced command-line knowledge and some *NIX administration experience under my belt, I managed to keep Ubuntu chugging along for a long, long time on my weak laptop hardware.
+Ubuntu version 10.10, however, was a far better performer on my laptop than 10.04, and with some more command-line knowledge and some system administration experience under my belt, I managed to keep Ubuntu chugging along for a long, long time on my weak laptop hardware.
 Those were reasonably happier days, and my programming experience flourished.
 By then, I now had a fully custom-built desktop with a Core 2 Duo, 2GB DDR2 RAM, which could run Ubuntu a lot better than my laptop, so I migrated my data there.
-Still, I longed for an alternative distro to Ubuntu that would run efficiently on my old laptop.
+Still, I longed for an alternative distribution that would run more efficiently on my old lappy.

 - Linux Mint